 There are many options when it comes to choosing the right apples for baking.
 I like using a combination of apples which provides different textures and flavors to your baked goods.
 Some great options are Granny Smith and Honeycrisp which are firm and tart and hold their shape well.
 Some sweeter options are Fuji, Gala and Braeburn.
 Pink Lady and McIntosh are also great apples for baking.

-How To make French Apple Cake From Scratch
+How to make French Apple Cake From Scratch

 - Add Dry Ingredients Into Wet Mixture: Add the flour mixture and mix until just combined.